dsmithhayes/reactphp_talk/docs/reactphp_slides.md

 # What is Async?

-* "_You take this and do it, I'll handle the result later._"
+* "_You take this and do it, I'll come back for the result._"

 ---

-# Getting Started
+# Getting Started with ReactPHP

+Install it with Composer.

 ```bash
 $ composer require react/stream react/http react/promise